unterberg-dev/react-classmate/README.md

 # react-styled-classnames

-A toolset for managing react component class names with the simplicity of styled-components.
+A tool for managing react component class names and variants with the simplicity of styled-components.
 Designed for use with utility-first CSS libraries and SSR.

 ## 🚩 Transform this